naver/billboard.js/README.md

 ### React

 The React component is available from the `billboard.js/react` subpath.
+The billboard namespace is passed in through the `bb` prop, so importing the React subpath never pulls the root bundle into a non-React bundle.

 ```tsx
 import bb, {line} from "billboard.js";